The Big Circus: Production

+Reception

 Critical reception

 Variety called it "a rousingly lavish film, stocked with tinted elephants, snarling lions and three rings of handsome production.
 While at times it looks too much like Hollywood's view of the big top, rather than reality, it is shrewdly calculated to satisfy the peanut-and-sawdust yen of the millions to whom circus-going is a less frequently available diversion than in past generations."

 Writing in The New York Times, film critic Bosley Crowther warned readers to "be prepared for the beating you are going to have to endure when you take the kids to see Irwin Allen's 'The Big Circus'", noted the film's "riotous clichés," that Allen "was more concerned about a quantity of clichés than he was about quality," and that director Newman "wasn't concerned about anything except getting the picture finished, which must have been quite a chore."

 A review of the film on Turner Classic Movies described it as "an eclectic assortment of stars mixing with genuine circus performers at the service of a muddled story of overlapping personal dramas," and noted that contemporaneous reviews described the film as "an awkward all-star melodrama, full of color, hokum and clichés and about as nutritious as fresh-spun cotton candy."

 Box office

 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.

 Variety reported the film "turned a nice profit".

+Rhoda Fleming's fee for the film was $40,000 but she was entitled to a bonus if the film made more than $5 million.
+In January 1964 he was given a bonus of $10,000 although she had to threaten to go to court to get it.